 Quinoa, barley, sweet potatoes, beets, beans, farro, etc…

 No, bacon is not a healthy protein.
 Despite what that ripped athlete at your gym tells you, it’s not the best protein source to overconsume.
 Protein is used for muscle repair and construction.
 If you are looking to add some pounds to your one-rep max back squat, be sure you are consuming an adequate amount of protein.
 Our bodies need protein to build muscle meaning more strength.

 Focus on consuming healthy proteins; salmon, eggs, chicken, pork tenderloin, beans, and quinoa for example.

 Nothing will slow you down quite like alcohol, it has lasting negative effects on fitness training and performance.
 Alcohol has no nutritional value, meaning it is just empty calories.
 Also, it has been shown to hinder recovery and disrupt sleep, two very important factors in any training program!

 Processed foods are loaded with sugar and artificial ingredients.
 The sugar will increase your waistline making those pull-ups, push-ups, and handstand push-ups even more difficult.
-In addition, these processed treats do not provide the nutrient density that other whole foods deliver, leaving your body short of necessary nutrients to aid in recovery.
+In addition, these processed treats do not provide the nutrient density than other whole foods deliver, leaving your body short of necessary nutrients to aid in recovery.